sandialabs/snl-progress/README.md

 <img src = "progress/Images/workflow/n_solar_3.png" width="660" height="440" alt="Solar" />

 **Step 3.** The next step involves adding wind data.
 Users may choose to upload their own wind speed data using the format specified in this [file](./progress/Data/Wind/windspeed_data.csv) or download the same from [Wind Integration National Dataset Toolkits](https://www.nrel.gov/grid/wind-toolkit.html).
 The windspeed data can then be used to generate a transition rate matrix using the `Process Wind Speed Data` button.
 The transition rate matrix will eventually be used by the MCS to estimate the wind power generation for each hour.
+In case the user does not have wind installation in their system, they can select the `No Wind` option from the drop down list.

 |<img src = "progress/Images/workflow/n_wind_1.png" width="480" height="320" alt="Wind" />| <img src = "progress/Images/workflow/wind_2.png" width="480" height="320" alt="Wind" />|
 |-------------------------|-------------------------|